PyVRP/PyVRP/docs/source/setup/concepts.rst

 Vehicles
 ^^^^^^^^

-Vehicles modelled using the :class:`~pyvrp._pyvrp.VehicleType` object also support a rich set of duration constraints.
+Vehicles modelled using the :class:`~pyvrp._pyvrp.VehicleType` object also support several duration constraints.
-These are described graphically in the following figure.
-TODO
+In particular, vehicles are equipped with time window attributes indicating the earliest start and latest completion times of a vehicle's assigned route.
+Between these two times, a vehicle may execute a route of a given maximum duration.
+Additionally, the starting time of the vehicle's assigned route may be further constrained to happen during the beginning of the time window.
+The following figure explains this graphically.

 .. figure:: ../assets/images/duration-vehicletype.svg
    :alt: Duration attributes of ``VehicleType`` objects.